 Prebiotics and Your Dog

 Prebiotics act similarly to probiotics in that they improve the digestibility of the food your dog consumes.
 Unlike probiotics, prebiotics are not live bacteria; they are plant-based fibers that fertilize the microbiota already living in your dog’s lower gut.
-Foods such as beet pulp, soybeans and raw oats are good sources of prebiotic fiber, according to PetMD.
-Other food sources include garlic and onions, chicory root and Jerusalem artichoke.
+Foods such as beet pulp, soybeans, and raw oats are good sources of prebiotic fiber, according to PetMD.
+Other food sources include garlic, chicory root, and Jerusalem artichoke.

 But My Dog Won’t Eat Beet Pulp!